IndustryEssentials/ymir/ymir/backend/src/ymir-controller/README.md

 ## Features

-- Receive the request from pymir-backend,do some logic then call pymir-command
+- Receive the request from ymir-backend,do some logic then call ymir-command

 ## Development
 To install dev dependencies you can use the following command: